chrisfarnham/seefarblog/_sections/Resources.md

 Walt produces bite sized videos featuring field operations and antenna theory and design.
-His energy is infectious and he walks viewers through basic antenna theory and put to practical practice.
+His energy is infectious and he walks viewers through basic antenna theory put to practical practice.

 > DX is "radio speak" for distance.
 It's often used to refer to contacts
 > between operators in the continental US (CONUS) and elsewhere (including Alaska and Hawaii)

-He gets amazing DX contacts with his 20 watt, [Xiegu G90](https://www.radioddity.com/products/xiegu-g90-hf-transceiver).
-The same radio that I own.
-I watch his videos closely and a lot of my plans and projects for 2023 are inspired by his work.
+Walt gets amazing DX contacts with his 20 watt, [Xiegu G90](https://www.radioddity.com/products/xiegu-g90-hf-transceiver), the same radio that I own.
+I watch his videos closely and many of my plans and projects are inspired by his work.

 ### David Casler